 Depression symptoms and the effects of domestic abuse are eerily similar.
 Domestic abuse causes unhealthy thinking habits.
-Then the thinking habits become depression symptoms (Verbal Abuse Symptoms In Long-Term Relationships).
+Then the thinking habits become depression symptoms.
 Let’s explore several symptoms of depression followed by thoughts on how domestic abuse influences or causes those depression symptoms.

 It’s important to talk to your doctor about depression if any of the following observations seem familiar.
 More importantly, talk to your doctor if the symptoms of depression and domestic abuse interrupt your daily life.
 There is help for depression, and the sooner you seek it, the better.